-In addition, for the FY2020 public invitation period, it has been decided to designate a new category of "Top-Down SATREPS" that sets out eligible regions and research subjects that are important for Japanese diplomatic policy in advance and invites applications for and adopts research proposals in these areas, in order to further promote the achievement of the SDGs through science, technology, and innovation (STI for SDGs).
+In addition, as with the previous fiscal year, for the FY2021 public invitation period, it has been decided to designate a new category of "Top-Down SATREPS" that sets out eligible regions and research subjects that are important for Japanese diplomatic policy in advance and invites applications for and adopts research proposals in these areas, in order to further promote the achievement of the SDGs through science, technology, and innovation (STI for SDGs).
 In particular, Top-Down SATREPS projects are premised on the facts that the government of the partner country is specifically aware of the issue involved and that the project forms part of that country's road map or development plan related to STI for SDGs, in the expectation that this will enable smoother progress in both research and implementation.